shujaamarwat/Travel_WebApp/README.md

-# First Flutter Web Application
+# Travel Web App Flutter

-A beginner based Web Application created on Flutter.
+First Flutter Web Application, it is a beginner based Web Application created on Flutter.

 Inspiration behind the design was the Crane App on Flutter Gallery.